Student Experiences

 I hope to be able to apply the diverse skills I have acquired through the RD Milns Antiquities Museum Volunteer Program to a number of professional settings and would not hesitate to recommend this unique experience to students interested in pursuing a career in museums and cultural heritage.

-Charlotte Lethbridge, Bachelor of Arts (Honours) student, UQ
+Charlotte Lethbridge, Bachelor of Arts (Honours) graduate, UQ

 Research Experiences